Robert Margouleff: 1995–present

 Margouleff is currently a partner in Safe Harbor Pictures LLC. in Los Angeles, California, where he has developed a fully tape-less 2D / 3D High definition production workflow, from shooting to editing.
 As an avid sailor and documentary filmmaker, Margouleff is producing Tall Ships of the World, a 13-episode series about America's greatest sailing ships, which will be available on Blu-ray in 3D.

 In 1997, Margouleff was a principal founder of Mi Casa Multimedia in Hollywood, California, a leading boutique surround sound (multi-channel audio) mixing studio specializing in home theatre DTS and DVD / HD DVD releases for major motion picture studios.
 Mi Casa Multimedia studios is located in a former home of actor Béla Lugosi.

 Margouleff was invited to present as the Keynote Speaker for the 129th AES Convention on November 4, 2010, at the Moscone Center in San Francisco, California.
 His lecture was titled "What the Hell Happened?", which examined the influence of fast-paced technological developments on creativity in the music industry and the recording arts.

 In 2013, the National Music Centre acquired TONTO.

 Personal life

-Margouleff is the son of Great Neck Estates Mayor Jean Margouleff and Ruth Margouleff.
-He also has one sister.
+Margouleff is the son of Great Neck Estates mayor Jean Margouleff and Ruth Margouleff.
+He also has one sister and one brother.